A form of phlebotinum

 - In Dragon Ball Goku's rideable cloud can only be ridden on by the pure of heart.
 Everyone else falls right through, including the perverted Master Roshi who gives Goku the cloud.

-- In InuYasha, both Inuyasha's Tetsusaiga and Sesshomaru's Tensuseiga were crafted specifically for them by their father to be aesoptinum.
-Testsusaiga, the sword of destruction, has the power to kill one hundred demons with one swing, but only if it's wielded by a half-demon for the purpose of protecting humans.
-Tensuseiga, the sword of healing, has the power to revive the dead but cannot harm anyone (except "minions of the underworld" which are basically a type of grim reaper like creatures).
+- In Inuyasha, both Inuyasha's Tessaiga and Sesshomaru's Tenseiga were crafted specifically for them by their father to be aesoptinum.
+Tessaiga, the sword of destruction, has the power to kill one hundred demons with one swing, but only if it's wielded by a half-demon for the purpose of protecting humans.
+Tenseiga, the sword of healing, has the power to revive the dead but cannot harm anyone (except "minions of the underworld" which are basically a type of grim reaper like creatures).
 The swords are also empathic weapons, and have been known to guide their respective owners from time to time.

-- In Serenity, the chemical "Pax" was created by the Alliance to sedate the populace.
+- In Serenity, the chemical "Pax" was created by the Alliance to weed out aggression and pacify people.
 In case that wasn't objectionable enough to the audience, its first wide-spread test failed spectacularly, resulting in nearly the entire population of a planet developing severe amotivational disorder and simply sitting quietly until they starved to death.
 The survivors were rendered insane and horrifically violent, becoming the Reavers.

 - The drug Prozium in Equilibrium subdues emotions to prevent such things as violence and war.
 This is helped along by the banning of anything with an Emotional Content rating of ten, which can include anything even remotely artistic, and anyone caught with such contraband is burned alive (or shot repeatedly if they try to make things difficult).
 Naturally, there's an underground resistance that the main character eventually champions after he stops taking his meds.

-- Truffula Trees.
-You know, the ones for which The Lorax speaks.
+- Truffula Trees, the ones for which The Lorax speaks.
 They're used for making thneeds.

 - Subtly parodied (along with phlebotinum in general) in the novel Generation Dead, as the proposals by scientists to "explain" the whole "teenagers suddenly coming back as zombies" phenomenon, which are mentioned in asides throughout the book, tend towards this.
 Choice examples include proposals that it was caused by "too much fast food", "too many First-Person Shooter games", and — thanks to the expansion of the book's accompanying Character Blog — "too many generations eating microwaved food".
 Naturally, none of them is true.

-- Norman Spinrad's '60s sci-fi novel Bug Jack Barron has an Evil Rich White Man gaining immortality from the glands of irradiated-to-death children, with the one we know about in the book being African-American.
+- Norman Spinrad's '60s sci-fi novel Bug Jack Barron has an Evil Rich White Man gaining immortality from the glands of irradiated-to-death children, with the one the audience knows about in the book being African-American.
 Good book, anvilicious Aesop.

 - Damon Knight's short story "Rule Golden" has an alien that spreads a special plague which induces tele-empathy.
 This means that prison guards become depressed from the sadness of their prisoners, somebody that strikes someone else will feel the pain from their blow, and somebody that kills someone else will suddenly drop dead (strangely, this even includes such acts from a distance, such as shooting someone, which just kills the shooter rather than everyone else within the same radius).
 The ostensible reason the alien does this is to make humans become peaceful before they invent interstellar travel, with a side benefit supposedly being the elimination of hierarchic governments (since "government is force").
 For no particular reason, the plague affects all warm-blooded animals, not just humans.
 This means that all mammals and birds are now effectively vegetarians (unless their prey are insufficiently cuddly-looking), causing the extinction of larger beasts of prey all over the world.

-- The John Brunner novel, The Stone That Never Came Down, centers around an artificial, self-replicating protein (today, we'd call it a prion) that eliminates selective inattention — the brain has to make connections between pieces of information that it previously ignored.
+- The John Brunner novel, The Stone That Never Came Down, centers around an artificial, self-replicating protein (today, it'd be called a prion) that eliminates selective inattention — the brain has to make connections between pieces of information that it previously ignored.
 In addition to an intelligence boost, this bestows automatic empathy, since those infected can no longer disregard the genuine pain that others feel.

 - In Khaled Hosseini's The Kite Runner, main character Amir writes a short story about a man who discovered a cup.
 Not just any cup; one that turns tears into pearls.
 In order to become rich, the man must make himself sad.
 The story ends tragically with the man crying over his wife's body (whose throat he has just slit to make himself cry) atop a mountain of pearls.
 This is all subverted when Amir's best friend asks why the man didn't simply cut up some onions instead.